awsdocs/aws-toolkit-vs-code-user-guide/doc_source/setup-toolkit.md

 1. Choose the **Extensions** icon in the **Activity Bar** on the side of VS Code to open the **Extensions** view\.
 This opens the VS Code Marketplace\.
 ![\[The Extensions icon in the VS Code Activity Bar.\]](http://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/images/aws-toolkit-extensions.png)

-1. In the search box for **Extensions**, search for **AWS Toolkit for Visual Studio Code**\.
+1. Using the search box for **Extensions**, search for **AWS Toolkit for Visual Studio Code**\.
 Choose the entry to see its details in the right pane\.

 1. In the right pane, choose **Install**\.

 1. Once installed, if you're prompted to restart the editor, choose **Reload Required** to finish installation\.

+**Note**
-Note that you can also start installing the Toolkit for VS Code from the [Visual Studio Code section](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-toolkit-vscode) of the Visual Studio Marketplace\.
+You can also begin your installation of the Toolkit from the [Visual Studio Code section](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-toolkit-vscode) of the Visual Studio Marketplace\.

 After you install the Toolkit for VS Code, you should configure your AWS [credentials](setup-credentials.md) to enable you to access your AWS resources from within VS Code\.